Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.

+## Retrospective Discussion of a Graded Assignment

+Students who wish to receive feedback on their work for any graded course assignment should leave question in the same region of Github where the course instructor submitted the assignment's grade.
+For example, if the instructor submits your grade to a pull request in your repository for a laboratory assignment, then you should ask questions about your grade in that pull request, bearing in mind the need to @-mention the course instructor in the body of your comment.
+Students can continue to discuss the graded assignment with the course instructor until they understand all of the technical topics that were the focus on the particular assignment.

 ## Advance Feedback on an Assignment

 Students who wish to receive feedback on their work for any course assignment